jakobzhao/geog371/labs/lab03/readme.md

 }
 ```

-### 3.2 Set style GeoJson style function
+### 3.2 Apply the color palette

-Next, set up a function that will set the properties for the `L.geoJson.ajax()` style option.
-Call this function style, pass it a GeoJson feature when invoked.
-Set the fillColor property to be equal to the setColor function, passing it the `CN_CNT` property (the number of cell towers) from the input geojson data.
-Enter the following code into your script.
+Next, develop a function that will set the style option of  `L.geoJson.ajax()` object.
+We name this function `style` and it can accept a GeoJson feature.
+Having the feature loaded, this function sets the `fillColor` property with `setColor` function as well as an input value - `feature.properties.CN_CNT`.
+Then, we add the following code snippet in the `script` element.

 ```js
 // Set style function that sets fill color property equal to cell tower density